“You should write a blog post about that,” my husband’s voice interrupted my thoughts as we drove home.

 Hunh?
 I looked at him in bewilderment, trying to shake off the sexual haze.

 “It’s late and I want to wait ’til tomorrow night when we can spend more time.
 It’s been a couple of nights and I want it to be really good,” he said as he turned off the lights.

 As I lay there, aroused and wanting, I felt the anger rise.
 I tried to shake it off.
 Outcome Independence.
-Tried to remember to use the tools my coach had given me.
-Actions, not words.
+Tried to remember to use actions, not words.
 Words don’t change anything.

 I got up and pulled on my nightgown.

 My husband looked at me, “What are you doing?
 You know I don’t want you wearing anything in bed,” he said.
 I didn’t say anything, trying to choke back the rage and frustration.

 I picked up my pillow and started leaving the room.

 “Where are you going?” he asked, the confusion evident in his voice.
 “What’s wrong?”

 I just looked at him.
 How was his brain even capable of human speech?